digitalocean/clusterlint/README.md

 ## Contributing

 Contributions are welcome, in the form of either issues or pull requests.
-Plesae see the [contribution guidelines](CONTRIBUTING.md) for details.
+Please see the [contribution guidelines](CONTRIBUTING.md) for details.

 ## License